 – News about Quincy covered by Quincy Quarry News with commentary added.

-Needless to say, expect Quincy Quarry to monitor events and report when deemed appropriate to do so.
+Needless to say, expect Quincy Quarry to closely monitor this dispute and then report back when and as appropriate.